 - Y Audit; designation for a course in which a student elects not to earn credit and active participation is not required.
-Participation courses, i.e. laboratory, music, art, etc., cannot be audited. - Z Non-Credit; designation for a required course in which credit cannot be earned or a course in which a student elects not to earn credit.
+Participation courses, i.e. laboratory, music, art, etc., cannot be audited. - Z Non-Credit; designation for a required course in which a student elects not to earn credit and active participation is required.